franzesegiovanni/ILoSA/README.md

-# ILoSA
-Interactive Learning of Stiffness and Attractors
+# ILoSA: Interactive Learning of Stiffness and Attractors
 Giovanni Franzese∗, Anna Mészáros, Luka Peternel, and Jens Kober

 **Presented** in 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) in Prague, Czech Republic